sproof/docs/docs/docker/docker-api.rst

 - ``200`` (OK): The call was successful.
 - ``400`` (Bad Request): There are either parameters missing or the parameter values are invalid (e.g., out of range).
 - ``401`` (Unauthorized): You do not have permission to perform this operation.
 Make sure that you provided your access code.
+- ``402`` (Payment Required): You are trying to perform an operation for which you do not have sufficient funds.
+If you are not a premium user, choose a plan.
+If you are already a premium user, consider upgrading your plan.
+A plan can be chosen in your profile settings (https://app.sproof.io/#/choose-plan/).
+- ``403`` (Forbidden): You do not have permission to perform this operation.
+Your access code is valid.
 - ``404`` (Not Found): The ID, e.g., document or profile ID, that you specified does not exist.
+- ``406`` (Not Acceptable): The Web server does not support the set of constraints you specified in the Accept headers of your request.
+Remove or loosen the constraints, i.e., send more liberal Accept headers.
+- ``500`` (Internal Server Error): An error occured while processing the call.
+Please contact us (:doc:`../help`) if you receive this error so that we can investigate and fix it.
+- ``501`` (Not Implemented): This feature is not implemented (yet).
+If you think that this feature should be implemented, please contact us (:doc:`../help`).

 The following sections list the available API operations and their parameters.
 Sample code in different programming languages is available at the end (:ref:`example`).